j-sieben/UTL_FTP/README.md

 - get_control_log (all response codes from a complete session)
 - get_help (for a specific command or generically, not converted, simple raw text output as pipelined function)

 To extend this, you simply add a method to the package.
-Here's an example method that implements creating a directory:
+As an example you may review the method that implements creating a directory:

 ```
 procedure create_directory(